1990 Plainfield tornado: Tornado preparedness

 The Plainfield Tornado challenged both meteorologists and citizens in terms of tornado preparedness.
 Substantial safety measures have been enacted in the years following the tornado; among the improvements are frequent and regular tornado drills performed in schools.

 After the tornado, meteorologists studying tornadic patterns in the area found that a major tornado (F3 or higher) strikes Will County about every 12 to 15 years.
 There have been no major tornadoes in the county since 1990.
-However, a F1 tornado swept through the historic Cathedral Area in the near west side of Joliet on April 20, 2004 (Tornado outbreak of April 20, 2004).
-There was another tornado (EF0) in Plainfield in April 2007, that caused damage to a nursing home and a few homes.
-The twister lasted for three miles and ended up in Bolingbrook.
+However, an F1 tornado swept through the historic Cathedral Area in the near west side of Joliet on April 20, 2004.
+The most recent major tornado to strike the Chicago metropolitan area was an EF3 tornado that struck just north of the county line with DuPage county on June 20, 2021.

 Deployment of NEXRAD

 The development of NEXRAD (Next Generation Radar) has contributed greatly to the ability of meteorologists to recognize tornadic activity.
 Whereas previous generations of radar could show only reflectivity data and no direct information on air flows, although tornadic supercells and tornadic signatures such as the hook echo and bounded weak echo region (BWER) were identifiable, NEXRAD contained the ability to detect the wind speed and direction inside the storm.
 The ability to see rotation inside a storm on both the microscale (tornadic) and mesoscale (supercellular) measurements has allowed forecasters to issue severe thunderstorm and tornado warnings in more timely fashion and with a higher probability of detection.